 - Residential Mortgage Manager

 In the United States, there were 580,400 jobs for Financial Manager in 2016.
 New jobs are being produced at a rate of 18.7% which is above the national average.
 The Bureau of Labor Statistics predicts 108,600 new jobs for Financial Manager by 2026.
-There will be an estimated 56,900 positions for Financial Manager per year.
+Due to new job openings and attrition, there will be an average of 56,900 job openings in this field each year.

 The states with the most job growth for Financial Manager are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Alaska, Maryland, or District of Columbia.
 These states have the worst job growth for this type of profession.

 Do Financial Managers Make A Lot Of Money?

 The salary for Financial Managers ranges between about $67,620 and $208,000 a year.

 Financial Managers who work in New York, New Jersey, or Delaware, make the highest salaries.

 How much do Financial Managers make in different U.S. states?